-5. Press the graham cracker crust mixture into the bottom and up the sides of the pan with your fingertips.
+5. Press the graham cracker crust mixture into the bottom and up the sides of the pie pan with your fingertips.

 SARAH SAYS: I use a 1/4-cup measuring cup to tap down crust and to define the inside corners (place cup right next to side of crust.
 When I tap it down, the edge of the measuring cup helps define the corners of my crust).
 Make sure the crust is evenly distributed and the side is compacted.

 7. Slide the baked crust from the baking sheet to a wire cake rack to cool completely, in its pan.
-If using a tart pan, do not pick up the pan by its bottom, or you’ll crack the crust.
+When using a tart pan, do not pick up the pan by its bottom, or you’ll crack the crust.

 The pie crust can be made in advance and stored, well wrapped, at room temperature for a day or so, or frozen for over a month.